 SPRINGFIELD -- It was already a good day for the Monument Mountain swim program.
 The boys team made it a great day.

 The girls had wrapped up an eighth-place finish early in the afternoon.
-By the end of the evening, the boys had one-upped them with a seventh-place result.

 The finish exceeded everyone's expectations.

 "I'm really excited," said Will Palmer, citing the team's early-season goal.
 "We just way outdid what we thought we were going to do.
 I'm really excited, can't wait for states, too."

 At the beginning of the season, the Spartans had estimated a 12th-place finish.
 After the regular season, coach Jill Svirida said she would be ecstatic if the boys cracked the top 10.
 They did, and she was.